 Café 4 elementos:

-The coffee that is served in our center is organic and comes from Calle Larga, a path in Quindío, where the families of the coffee farmers who produce this coffee are benefited with school and personal supplies for their children.
+The coffee that is served in our conventions center is organic and comes from Calle Larga, a path in Quindío, where the families of the coffee farmers who produce this coffee are benefited with school and personal supplies for their children.

 Our coffee breaks are accompanied by an Alcagüete, a snack with important social impact that for each package sold delivers a healthy snack to a vulnerable child, through its allied foundations.